Deliver “Delight and Passion” to people

-Since joining the company in 2009, Kyohei Kishida has been involved in planning museums and other cultural facilities.
-Every day, he thinks about the concept of what kind of displays to have in the facilities and how to concept design the space.
-We will take a look at Kishida, who is single-mindedly working with the desire to create places where people can gather and build a local culture.
+Since joining the company in 2009, Kyohei Kishida has been involved in planning projects for cultural facilities such as museums.
+He spends his days thinking about everything from concept creation, such as what kind of displays to put on the facility and how to concept design the space.
+Driven by the desire to create places where people can gather and to build local culture, Kishida works tirelessly to achieve this goal.
+This article delves into his dedication and efforts.

 ``How much can you become a fan of the region?''
 Based on the fieldwork, plan